Shippable/docs/sources/deploy/deploy-mvp-7.md

-page_main_title: Rolling back a single container application deployed to a container orchestration service.
+page_main_title: Removing a single container application deployed to a container orchestration service.
 main_section: Deploy
 sub_section: How To